abishekgiri/vlm-failure-modes/paper/vlm_failure_modes_paper.md

 ### 3.2 Visual Perturbation Protocol
 We introduce visual perturbations via a projected gradient descent (PGD) attack proxy applied to the image input.
 The perturbation magnitude $\epsilon$ is varied across four levels: 0.1, 0.2, 0.3, and 0.5.
 We use an $L_\infty$ constraint where the perturbed image $x_{adv}$ satisfies $||x_{adv} - x||_\infty \le \epsilon$.
-Due to hardware constraints, we utilize a **Safe Adversarial Proxy** (random Gaussian noise scaled to $\epsilon$) which serves as a valid proxy for distribution shift and sensor degradation.
+Due to hardware constraints, we approximate adversarial visual perturbations using bounded additive noise scaled to $\epsilon$, which serves as a controlled proxy for distribution shift and sensor degradation rather than a full white-box attack.

 ### 3.3 Metric: Entropy Delta
 For each input, we compute the Shannon entropy of the model's token-level output distribution.
+Entropy is computed over the token-level output distribution of the language decoder for the generated response, averaged across generated tokens.
 We define the **Entropy Delta** ($\Delta$) as:
 $$\Delta = H_{\text{adv}} - H_{\text{clean}}$$
 A negative $\Delta$ indicates the model is *more confident* (less uncertain) on the adversarial input.